coral-streaming/coral/docs/Actors-httpBroadcastActor.md

 The `HttpServerActor` does not collect state from other actors.

 ## Timer
-The `HttpBroadcastActor` does not implement a timer action.
+The `HttpServerActor` does not provide timer actions.